ioanarafa/QueuesManagementApplication/README.md

 •	Object-oriented programming design

 •	Random Client Generator

 •	Multithreading: one thread per queue

 •	Appropriate synchronized data structures to assure thread safety

-•	Log of events displayed in a .txt file (see the example in Section 1.1)
+•	Log of events displayed in a .txt file

 •	Implement classes with maximum 300 lines (except the UI classes) and methods with maximum 30 lines

 •	Use the Java naming conventions

 •	Good quality documentation addressing all sections from the documentation structure.

 • Strategy pattern and the two strategies (shortest time, shortest queue) for allocating clients to queues

 • Graphical user interface for: (1) simulation setup, and (2) displaying the real-time queue evolution.
 • Display of simulation results (average waiting time, average service time, peak hour for the simulation interval) in the graphical user interface/.txt file corresponding to the log events